- Home

 5. Listen to sober podcasts

-One of the best when it comes to the science behind how alcohol works is Andrew Huberman on The Huberman Labb podcast.
-He discusses what alcohol does to your body, brain, and health, and you can watch the interview on YouTube here.
-He says: “Alcohol is a known toxin to the cells of the body…it produces substantial stress and damage to cells.”
+One of the best podcasts on the science behind how alcohol works is Huberman Lab.
+On here, Dr Andrew Huberman discusses what alcohol does to your body, brain, and health.
+He explains that “Alcohol is a known toxin to the cells of the body…it produces substantial stress and damage to cells.”
+If you don’t fancy listening to the whole podcast, you can watch his interview on YouTube.

 Some of the facts about health and alcohol that I’ve learned via these podcasts are hard-hitting.
 For example, alcohol is a class one carcinogen, in the same category as tobacco.
 And, according to Breastcancer.org, women who have three alcoholic drinks per week have a 15% higher risk of breast cancer compared to women who don’t drink at all.

-You can also watch a snippet of Steven Bartlett’s brilliant podcast The Diary of a CEO on what alcohol does to the brain here.
+You can also watch a snippet of Steven Bartlett’s podcast, The Diary of a CEO, on what alcohol does to the brain here.

 6. Socialise as normal

 Ditching alcohol during a dreary January when you mainly stay indoors can appear to confirm that a sober life is boring.
-The first few months can be tough and you may want to stay in to avoid temptation.
+The first few months can be tough, and you may wish to stay in to avoid temptation.

 It’s psychologically important to build positive associations around not drinking.
 If, like me, you’re relatively introverted and struggle in large social gatherings, any anxiety usually passes after an hour or so as you relax.
 Over time, you feel more authentically confident and connected to whoever you’re spending time with.
 Besides, if you can’t have fun on a night out without drinking, it’s probably because the event itself isn’t something you enjoy.